cp2004/Octoprint-Upgrade-To-Py3/README.md

 * Backup your current install of OctoPrint using the built-in backup function
 * Flash OctoPi 0.17+ to your Raspberry Pi's SD card
 * Restore the backup into the new install

+You can also download OctoPi 0.18 development builds, as these come with Python 3 environments pre-installed. **Only do this if you are comfortable with development builds!**

 **Note: OctoPi 0.17 comes with OctoPrint 1.3.12 - you will need to update to the same version (or greater) that your old install was before you can restore the backup**